aimeele97/DataScience_PythonProjects/Project8_ShopeeMall - Sales Analysis/Readme.md

 This dashboard is based on **real-world data** collected from the **Shopee Mall Vietnam** platform.
 The dataset was cleaned and reprocessed to ensure it's ready for reliable analysis.

-Please not this data was collected for educational purposes only.
+Please note this data was collected for educational purposes only.

 ### **Data Collection Period**